devopsengineerDan/Daniel_project/README.md

 C Language -> Check C project for a simple c project compilation in the various os in the readme.md section
            -> https://github.com/devopsengineerDan/c-project-rcg

-******C BEST PRACTICE*****Check the link ->>> https://www.youtube.com/watch?v=GWYhtksrmhE

-### 1A.
-Simple control flow (e.g) a function should be limited to only one task to ensure readability and should not exceed the size of a page.
-### 1B.
-Also do not use goto, setjmp, longjmp statements and recursion which is a fuction that calls onto itself which results to difficult to understand and follow cyclic control flow crafts and run away code which can crush.
-### 2. Limit loops, have an upper bound to an integer not a pointer.
-### 3. Do not use heap to ensure memory use is deterministic.
-This prevents use after freeze and memory leaks.
-### 4. Practise data hiding, this is declaring variables on how they are used.
-It restricts data access to class members.
-### 5. Use indentatation to explain your code.
-### 6. Check return value.
-If a return value is going to be ignored, you should explicitly cast the return value to a void type. (e.g) (void)printf(""); or (void)scanf("");
-### 7. Dereference operations should not be hidden in macro definitions or inside typedef declarations.
-### 8. Must dereference a pointer one layer at a time.
-This forces you to create structures that properly track your pointers to ensure they are not used incorrectly.
-### 9. Limit the C preprocessor.
-(This more advanced and required an advanced user)
-### 10. No use of function pointers.
-Lead to problem of obfuscating your code control flow graph of your program making it difficult to statically analyse your code and also fully test your code.
-### 11. Compile your code with all warnings enabled and compile in pedantic mode (e.g) $gcc <main_cfile>.c -Wall -Werror -Wpedantic OR $gcc <main_moderncfile>.c -std=C2x -Wall -Wextra -pedantic ./a.out  .This ensures all errors in your code willl be raised  by the compiler.
-### 12. Analyse code with multiple static code analysers with different rule sets.
-### 13. Test your code with unit tests.

 sudo apt install build-essential